Ruben-van-Breda/pbx-for-dummies/w1/day-00.md

 - Transmission Loss & Impedance: Line length and mismatch cause attenuation and echo.
 - Signaling vs. Speech: Supervisory signaling (on/off-hook, ringing) vs. voice band (300–3400 Hz).
 - Switching: Manual cord boards → electromechanical (Strowger/step-by-step, crossbar).

+## Bell’s 1876 Patent — What it actually claims (plain English)

+TL;DR: Bell formalizes sending continuous, wave-like ("undulatory") electrical signals that mirror sound waves, and shows a practical transmitter/receiver so speech can ride those waves.
+This is the core leap from on/off telegraph pulses to the telephone.

+### Core ideas
+- Undulatory vs. intermittent currents: Instead of on/off telegraph pulses, Bell uses smooth electrical variations that map to sound pressure (a sinusoid analogy).
+- How to make them: Vibrate a magnet near a coil, or vibrate a membrane (diaphragm) linked to an armature in front of an electromagnet—voice in → matching electrical undulations out.
+- How to detect them: A tuned receiver’s armature vibrates in sympathy, recreating the sound.
+- Multiple notes/signals at once: Different pitches superpose without collapsing into a "continuous" DC level—key insight for multiplexing concepts.

+### The five claims (simplified)
+1. Use undulatory currents to vibrate a receiver for telegraphy (foundation for voice telegraphy).
+2. Combine a vibrating magnetic element (or any inductive body) with a closed circuit so its motion induces electrical undulations—whether the magnet moves, the conductor moves, or both.
+3. Produce undulations in a continuous current by moving inductive bodies (or the conductor) near each other.
+4. Also produce undulations by varying resistance or battery power gradually (not breaking the circuit).
+5. Transmit vocal (or other) sounds by creating electrical undulations that are similar in form to the air vibrations of those sounds—i.e., speech-grade transmission.

+### Why it matters to our PBX/VoIP course
+- Day 1 (Big Picture): Bell’s "undulations" = the first analog of today’s digitized RTP media stream—the idea that signal shape encodes sound is the through-line from 1876 to IP telephony.
+- Day 2 (Analog→Digital): Bell’s continuous currents are the analog side we later sample/quantize (e.g., G.711) before shipping over packet networks.
+- Day 4 (SIP signaling): Bell’s patent is about media, not call setup.
+Modern SIP sets up sessions; RTP carries the (now digital) "undulations."
+- Day 3 (Codecs/RTP): Where Bell had a vibrating armature and membrane, we use codecs (Opus, G.711) and RTP timestamps/sequence to reconstruct voice.

 ## How We Got to Analog Telephony
 1) Telegraph taught us that information can ride on electricity.
 But dots/dashes aren’t voice.